-a.
-Provisional Ballots - Within 6 days following an election or primary, the ROV determines whether applicant is eligible to vote.
-Following determination ballot will be rejected or counted and reported (§ 9-232n).

-L. LOTTERY TO CHOOSE POSITIONS ON BALLOT FOR PRIMARY/ELECTION (§ 9-253 & 9-453r)

 - a.
+Provisional Ballots Within 6 days following an election or primary, the ROV determines whether applicant is eligible to vote.
+Following determination ballot will be rejected or counted and reported (§ 9-232n). - L. LOTTERY TO CHOOSE POSITIONS ON BALLOT FOR MUNICIPAL PRIMARY/ELECTION (§§ 9-253 & 9-453r) - a.
 Registrars are mandated to hold a lottery to determine the order of names on an election ballot for multiple Opening Offices - b.
 Must notify candidates and the public on date, time and place.

-M. MANDATORY OFFICE HOURS: (§ 9-17, 9-23),
+M. MANDATORY OFFICE HOURS: (§§ 9-17, 9-23),

 - a.
 Primary Petition forms made available day following party's endorsement of candidates for municipal office or day following final day of making endorsement, whichever comes first (§ 9-409). - b.
-Office Hours for Primary Petition Filing 14th day following party endorsement your office must be open from 1pm to 4pm (§ 9-400) for town committee (§ 9-405 & 9-406), for state or district office § 9-400), for municipal offices (§ 9-405, 9-406, 9-412). - c.
-Primary Petitions made available to persons desiring to oppose candidates of major party for municipal offices on the day following making the party's endorsement (§ 9-405).

-d.
-Registration & Enrollment Sessions - REGISTRARS of each town hold sessions to examine the qualifications of electors and admit those found qualified on these specified dates and times (§ 9-17):
+Office Hours for Primary Petition Filing 14th day following party endorsement your office must be open from 1pm to 4pm (§ 9-400) for town committee (§ 9-405 & 9-406), for state or district office (§ 9-400), for municipal offices (§§ 9-405, 9-406, 9-412). - c.
+Primary Petitions made available to persons desiring to oppose candidates of major party for municipal offices on the day following making the party's endorsement (§ 9-405). - d.
+Registration & Enrollment Sessions REGISTRARS of each town hold sessions to examine the qualifications of electors and admit those found qualified on these specified dates and times (§ 9-17):

-Fourteenth day before primary day for towns with a population any two hours between equal or greater than twenty-five thousand. (§ 9-17 (a,2)) 5:00 p.m. and 9:00 p.m.
-Seventh day before election day - last regular session (§ 9-17 (a,1)) 9:00 a.m. to 8:00 p.m.
-Last weekday before election day - limited session (§ 9-17 (b)) 9:00 a.m. to 5:00 p.m.
+(0 ) Eighte eenth day before primary day for towns with a population equal any two hours between to or g greater than twenty-five thousand. (§ 9-17) 5p.m. and 9p.m.
+Eighte eenth day before election day - last regular session (§ $9-17$ (a,1)) 9:00 a.m. to 8:00 p.m.
+Fourte eenth day before a primary is a mandatory enrollment session that Any two hours between all tov where we want was a state of the purpose of cleaning up the registry list.
+At 12p.m. and 9p.m. per §9that tin me, they may process any cards that have not been processed and 51) unaffi liated may affiliate.
+This is not a registration session because no new electors may be admitted during the period between the 18 th day and the day following the election pursuant to 9-19b (per SOTS attorneys 3/2025) Last weekday before election day - limited session (§ 9-17 (b)) 9:00 a.m. to 5:00 p.m.
 High School 1 session (§ 9-17 (c,1)) give public notice Jan.
-1 to end of school year High School distribution of information regarding eligibility for Fourth Tuesday of admission and procedures for applying for admission as an elector.
-September e.
-Special Registration Session - 25 or more persons, attending the same school, rest home, employment, etc. in town, may request a Registrar to go to their place of employment, school, or residence to take and act upon applications for admission as electors (§ 9-19c, 9-19d & 9-172b).
+1 to end of school year High School distribution of information regarding eligibility for Fourth Tuesday of admission and procedures for applying for admission as an elector. (§ September 9-17(c)(2))

+e.
+Special Registration Session - 25 or more persons, attending the same school, rest home, employment, etc. in town, may request a Registrar to go to their place of employment, school, or residence to take and act upon applications for admission as electors (§§ 9-19c, 9-19d & 9-172b).